mr-kamran-ali/fhir/README.md

 ##Profile Comparison GUI
 Profile Comparison GUI is a `Django` based wrapper for `validator_cli.jar`, it offers a simpler way of comparing two FHIR profiles.
 It needs `validator_cli.jar` in root of `profile_compare_gui` to perform the actual comparison.

+## Run locally
+Clone the repo and change directory to `profile_compare_gui` and run `python manage.py runserver` and a development server will start at `127.0.0.1:8000`